Memory of a Dollhouse

 The book Poradnik porządku i różnych nowości gospodarczych written by Lucyna Ćwierczakiewiczowa was first published in 1876.
 This book became a reference for 5 generations of young homemakers, including my Great-grandmother Jozefa who was born this same year.
 In the second part of the book, no less than 28 chapters are dedicated to laundry care.
 The author also presents a series of monthly charts to manage the laundry sent to a cleaning service.
 Her listing Co dano do prania? (what was given to the laundry?) can still be used today.

 My Grandmother used to joke about the laundry torment inflicted by my Książyk Grandfather.
 Until the first months of WWII, he wore detachable collars and cuffs, even though this fashion for gentleman had ended one decade before.
 Remembering this time, my Grandmother highlighted the difference between “vrais faux cols” (real stiff collars) made in starched linen and “faux faux-cols” (fake stiff collars) made with a white fabric glued on cardboard.
-Proudly, she insisted that thanks to her laundry care, my Grandfather never wore cheap celluloid collars.
+Proudly, she insisted that thanks to her laundry care, my Grandfather never wore cheap rubber or celluloid collars.